 Agility for Runners, Sprinters & Jumpers:

 In many sports, athletes move in the same plane with the same repetitive motion.
 In order to build stability in the body and make it less injury prone, integrating agility drills is paramount.
+This is especially true with jumping events in track and field that favor one leg or side of the body.

 By moving at varying speeds, using different body patterns and planes of direction –you improve reaction times, overall speed and durability of your joints, muscles and tendons.